 Titan Antivirus 2013 Removal Guide

-Titan Antivirus 2013 is a rogue antivirus program which indicated non existent security infections to scare PC users into purchasing it's full version.
-This program is developed by Cyber criminals and it aims to extort money.
-Most commonly this fake antivirus is being spread used exploit kits which infiltrate user's computers using found security vulnerabilities in out-dated software.
-Exploit kits are being distributed though infected email messages, malicious websites and drive-by downloads.
-After Titan Antivirus 2013 successfully infects user's operating system it starts imitating a legitimate antivirus program and begins scanning user's computer for malware and viruses.
-Notice that this program is completely fake and it doesn't have a virus definition database - it relies on fake security scans and fake security warning pop-ups to trick computer users into buying it's registration key.
+Titan Antivirus 2013 is a rogue antivirus program, which reports non-existent security infections in order to scare PC users into purchasing a 'full version'.
+This program is developed by cyber criminals with the aim to extort money from computer users.
+This fake antivirus program is commonly distributed via 'exploit kits', which infiltrate users' computers through any security vulnerabilities detected within outdated software.
+Exploit kits are proliferated by infected email messages, malicious websites, and drive-by downloads.
+After Titan Antivirus 2013 successfully infects the user's operating system, it imitates a legitimate antivirus program by 'scanning' the system for malware and viruses.
+Note that this program is fake and has no virus definition database - it merely relies on fake security scans and fake security warning pop-ups in order to trick computer users into buying the registration key.

-PC users should understand that buying this bogus software would equal to sending one's money to Cyber criminals, moreover user's would also give away their banking information and this could lead to further money thefts from one's credit card account.
-This rogue software originates from a family of fake antivirus programs called FakeRean, previously discovered variant from this family was named PC Defender 360.
-Titan Antivirus 2013 is a fake software created with a sole purpose of stealing money - don't trust this program - it's a scam.
+PC users should be aware that buying this bogus software is equivalent to sending their money to cyber criminals, and furthermore, they will divulge their banking information, potentially leading to further money thefts from their credit card accounts.
+This rogue software originates from a family of fake antivirus programs called FakeRean.
+Note that a previous variant from this family was named PC Defender 360.
+Titan Antivirus 2013 is fake software created with the sole purpose of stealing your money - do not trust this program, it is a scam.

-Titan Antivirus 2013 is only an imitation of a real antivirus program, this rogue software pretends to detect exactly the same security threats on all computers that it infiltrates.
-The best way of protecting one's computer from such bogus programs is keeping all of the installed programs (Flash, Java, etc.) up to date and using legitimate antivirus and anti-spyware programs.
-Computer users who have already purchased this rogue should immediately contact their credit card companies and dispute the charges explaining that they have been tricked into buying a fake antivirus program.
-If you see Titan Antivirus 2013 is scanning you computer from security infection - don't trust this program, it's a total scam, the right way of treating it is it's removal from your PC.
+Titan Antivirus 2013 is merely an imitation of a genuine antivirus program.
+This rogue software mimics the detection of identical 'security threats' on computers infiltrated.
+The best way to protect your computer from such bogus programs is to keep all installed programs (Flash, Java, etc.) up-to-date and use legitimate antivirus and anti-spyware programs.
+Computer users who have already purchased this rogue program, should immediately contact their credit card companies and dispute the charges, explaining that they have been tricked into buying a fake antivirus program.
+If you observe Titan Antivirus 2013 'scanning' your computer for security infections, do not trust the program, it is a scam.
+The correct way to deal with it, is by removal from your PC.

 Fake security warning pop-ups generated by Titan Antivirus 2013: